yskunk/mooni/README.md

 ## 📃 Presentation

-Mooni is a simple solution for end-users, marketplaces or DAOs to cash out cryptos in fiat directly to a bank account.
+Usdlayer is a simple solution for end-users, marketplaces or DAOs to cash out cryptos in fiat directly to a bank account.

 ### Features